emcf/thepipe/README.md

 pip install -r requirements_local.txt
 ```

 Tip for windows users: you may need to install the python-libmagic binaries with `pip install python-magic-bin`.
+You may also need to ensure the tesseract-ocr binaries and the ctags binaries are in your PATH.

 Now you can use The Pipe with Python:
 ```bash